 - nutrient and vitamin deficiencies

 Rarely, incision wounds from surgical procedures can also become infected.
-According to the
+This occurs in about 2-4% of people who undergo surgery.

-If a person does not receive treatment for a wound infection, it can spread to other parts of the body, which may lead to serious complications, including:
+If a person does not receive treatment for a wound infection, the infection can spread to other parts of the body, which may lead to serious complications, including:

 - Cellulitis is an infection of the deeper layers and tissues of the skin, and it can cause swelling, redness, and pain in the affected area.
-Other symptoms can include fever, dizziness, and nausea and vomiting.
+Other symptoms can include fever, dizziness, nausea, and vomiting.

 - Osteomyelitis is a bacterial infection of the bone, and symptoms include pain, redness, and swelling around the infected area.
 Fatigue and fever are other symptoms that may affect those with osteomyelitis.

-- Necrotizing fasciitis is a rare condition that occurs when a bacterial infection spreads into a tissue called the fascial lining that lies deep beneath the skin.
+- Necrotizing fasciitis is rare when a bacterial infection spreads into a tissue called the fascial lining that lies deep beneath the skin.
 Necrotizing fasciitis is a medical emergency that causes severe skin damage and pain and can spread throughout the body.

 A person with a wound should seek medical attention if: